dasensioco/edu-devcamp/HOL/HOL0/README.md

 1. From the results select `Visual Studio Community 2017 (latest release) on Windows 10 Enterprise (x64)` and click `Create` at the bottom of the page.

+    > If you do not see `Visual Studio Community 2017 (latest release) on Windows 10 Enterprise (x64)` try switching the user interface to `English`.
+    > If you encounter an error when selecting the `Visual Studio Community 2017 (latest release) on Windows 10 Enterprise (x64)` image try this workaround: Select `Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)` instead and move on to the next screen where you can change your image selection to `Visual Studio Community 2017 (latest release) on Windows 10 Enterprise (x64)`.
+An image based on a `Windows 10` system is required because currently it is the only operating system containing the Edge browser which is needed for debugging in HOL 3.

     ![image](./media/2018-08-30-13-18-00.jpg)

 1. Under `Subscription`, use your free trial.
 Also assign a name to your virtual machine and to the resource group that will be created along with the virtual machine.
 Enter your username and choose a password.
 Then select `RDP` as the available inbound port.
 To continue, click `Management` at the top of the page.